Central Highlands of Sri Lanka

 , Scattered(5-15%)

 Forest dieback was first observed in 1946 on some mountain slopes of HPNP and subsequent studies have revealed some 22 plant species have been affected, most probably caused by fungal attack, with other environmental factors contributing to make the trees vulnerable (State Party of Sri Lanka, 2012).
-Forest dieback has now been recorded in all three components of the property, and represents a serious problem to ecosystem health.
+Forest dieback has now been recorded in all three components of the property, and represents a serious problem to ecosystem health (IUCN consultation, 2024).
 Although some preliminary research has been undertaken on the forest dieback phenomenon in HPNP, studies are yet to be carried out in the other two components (IUCN Consultation, 2014).
 Forest canopy dieback in Horton Plains assessed using multispectral satellite data have shown that while 27% (area of 9.5 km2) of the total forest reserve is affected by forest dieback, environmental variables examined viz. slope, aspect and Topographic Wetness Index have a significant positive influence on dieback (Rupasinghe et al., 2017).
-Recent research has indicated that the pH of the mist, reaching values as low as 3.9 during the April-May period, may cause chemical stress in trees exposed to this acid mist affecting their physiological and biochemical stability (Pethiyagoda, 2012 pages 133 -136 and the references therein).
+Research has indicated that the pH of the mist, reaching values as low as 3.9 during the April-May period, may cause chemical stress in trees exposed to this acid mist affecting their physiological and biochemical stability (Pethiyagoda, 2012 pages 133 -136 and the references therein).

 (Trapping leopards using snares)